HubSpotWebTeam/webpack-config/README.md

 ## Usage

-Depending on the type of project you are creating, you will need to use a different configuration.
 The following configurations are available:

 * Hubspot CMS - `cmsConfig`